 - Year-round Range Areas where animals are likely to inhabit all months of the year; year-round range is exclusive of all other seasonal ranges.
 Currently, approximately 5.6 million acres are mapped as occurring within the FRTC region of influence, and the following are within the existing FRTC lands: B-16 (646 acres), B-17 (54,700 acres), B-20 (2,337 acres), and DVTA (76,743 acres).
 Under Alternatives 1 and 2, approximately 513,600 acres would be within the proposed B-16, B-17, B-20, and DVTA expansion areas.
-Under Alternative 3, approximately 511,000 acres would be within the proposed B-16, B-17, B-20, and DVTA expansion areas.
-Under Alternative 3, approximately 511,000 acres would be within the proposed B-16, B-17, B-20, and DVTA expansion areas. - Summer Range Currently, approximately 351,900 acres are mapped as occurring within the FRTC region of influence (Table 3.10-14).
+Under Alternative 3, approximately 511,000 acres would be within the proposed B-16, B-17, B-20, and DVTA expansion areas (Table 3.10-14). - Summer Range Currently, approximately 351,900 acres are mapped as occurring within the FRTC region of influence (Table 3.10-14).
 There is no mapped summer range within the proposed FRTC expansion areas, as most pronghorn habitat in these areas is considered year-round habitat. - Crucial Summer Range Part of the summer range that is vital or critical to the continued existence and propagation of the herd population; crucial summer range is exclusive of other summer seasonal ranges.
 Currently, approximately 51,670 acres are mapped as occurring within the FRTC region of influence.
 There is no mapped crucial summer range within the existing FRTC ranges, as most pronghorn habitat in these areas is considered year-round habitat.
 Under Alternatives 1 and 2, approximately 15,300 acres would be within the proposed B-17 and DVTA expansion areas.
 Under Alternative 3, approximately 5,500 acres would be within the proposed DVTA expansion area (Table 3.10-14). - Winter Range Currently, approximately 246,000 acres are mapped as occurring within the FRTC region of influence (Table 3.10-14).
 There is no mapped winter range within the proposed FRTC expansion areas, as most pronghorn habitat in these areas is considered year-round habitat. - Crucial Winter Range Part of the winter range that is vital or critical to the continued existence and propagation of the herd population; crucial winter range is exclusive of other winter seasonal ranges.
 Currently, approximately 152,500 acres are mapped as occurring within the FRTC region of influence (Table 3.10-14).
-There is no mapped crucial winter range within the proposed FRTC expansion areas, as most pronghorn habitat in these areas is considered yearround habitat.
+There is no mapped crucial winter range within the proposed FRTC expansion areas, as most pronghorn habitat in these areas is considered year-round habitat.

-Figure 3.10-39: Mapped Pronghorn Range and Existing FRTC Special Use Airspace

-Table 3.10-17 and Figure 3.10-39 provide a summary of mapped pronghorn range underlying existing FRTC airspace.
+Figure 3.10-39: Mapped Pronghorn Range and Existing FRTC Special Use Airspace Table 3.10-17 and Figure 3.10-39 provide a summary of mapped pronghorn range underlying existing FRTC airspace.